devpunks/snuggsi/README.md

 ```

 👍 Rule of thumb: _`class` properties are functions begining with the keywords `get` &amp; `set`._

 👍 Rule of thumb: _`{tokens}` will use the `class` property value of the same name by default._

 ⚠️ The Live `{token}` value is updated after each re-render but it beyond the scope of this simple example.

-Since your `hello-world` Custom Element is an `HTMLElement` at it's core, we can access your property directly from the DOM!
+Since your `hello-world` Custom Element is an `HTMLElement` at its core, we can access your property directly from the DOM!

 ```javascript
 // <hello-world> … </hello-world>